cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 <strong class="alert-header">Core Concept</strong>

-Each Cypress command (and chain of commands) returns immediately, having only been appended to a queue of commands to be executed at a later time.
+Each Cypress command (and chain of commands) returns immediately, having only been appended to a queue to be executed at a later time.

 You purposefully **cannot** do anything useful with the return value from a command.
 Commands are enqueued and managed entirely behind the scenes.